Abigail/Abigail.github.io/Src/Trapped/chancellor.md

-The %%PIECE%% either slides an unlimited number of unoccupied squares in any of the four orthogonal directions (like a [*Rook*](rook.html)), or leaps to a square which is two away in one orthogonal direction, one one in the other (like a [*Knight*](knight.html)).
+The %%PIECE%% either slides an unlimited number of unoccupied squares in any of the four orthogonal directions (like a [*Rook*](rook.html)), or leaps to a square which is two away in one orthogonal direction, and one in the other (like a [*Knight*](knight.html)).

 The %%PIECE%% is a common Fairy Piece, and has a long history.